 In April 2014, AS 37 Chapter 16 was enacted creating the Knik Arm Crossing project in the Alaska Department of Transportation and Public Facilities.
 The Legislation provides for the Department of Transportation to enter into a Transportation Infrastructure Finance and Innovation Act (TIFIA) loan and for the Department of Revenue to issue up to \$300 million of state supported subordinate lien toll bridge revenue bonds.
 Given the green field nature of this project there is a 100% expectation of insufficient toll revenue to cover debt service and the State's general fund having to make debt payments for at least 7 to 10 years, and longer if traffic forecasts aren't realized.
-While this Statute remains active, no loans or bonds have been entered into or issued at this time.
+Based on the September 4, 2020 decision of the Alaska Supreme Court this statutory construct is likely invalid.